Accelerated calibration of semi-analytic galaxy formation models: Model calibration

 New random trees for each likelihood evaluation would mean that very similar (or even identical) \galacticus parameters would produce different sets of galaxies, and therefore a different likelihood.
 This increases the probability of an MCMC walker getting ``stuck'' because a particular likelihood evaluation had a fortuitous set of merger trees, that led it to fit the data better than it would have done with a more typical set of trees, which in turn decreases the probability of the MCMC accepting newly proposed states.

 While many MCMC algorithms can be successfully applied in cases where one has a noisy estimate of the likelihood \citep{Alquier2014NoisyMC}, we nevertheless sought to avoid problems associated with this, and so opted to use a fixed set of trees throughout our MCMCs.
-If one wanted to reduce the bias associated with any particular set of trees, the simple approach would be to simulate more trees per likelihood evaluation, but one could imagine more efficient alternatives such as drawing a ``representative'' (rather than ``random'') set of merger trees at each halo mass.
-We leave the investigation of this to future work, stressing again that in practice we do not find a model that fits our calibration data with precision comparable to our model sample variance.
+If one wished to reduce the bias associated with any particular realisation of merger trees, the most straightforward approach would be to increase the number of trees per likelihood evaluation.
+One could, however, imagine more efficient alternatives: for example, motivated by the discussion above, at fixed halo mass one could select merger trees so as to evenly sample the distribution of halo formation times, rather than relying on purely random draws.
+Such a deliberately constructed set of trees could reduce sample variance for a fixed number of simulated halos.
+We leave exploration of such approaches to future work, stressing again that in practice we do not find a model that fits all our calibration data with precision comparable to our model sample variance.